Trans Am

 Add your thoughts?

-Double Exposure EP (with the Fucking Champs) - Thrill Jockey 2001
+Double Exposure EP (by Trans Champs) - Thrill Jockey 2001

 Rating = 8